 ‘Heart of Gold’ – Neil Young

 Talking about classics, did you know that Neil Young wrote one of his greatest hits with only four basic chords?
 “Heart of Gold” is built up out of a G chord, C chord, D chord, and — a little scary looking, but still pretty easy to play — Em7 chord.
 In other words: there’s no excuse for not playing this track.
-Besides that the song is easy to learn it’s also a guaranteed hit when chilling next to the fireplace.
-The winter is going to be long, so you better prepare a long and nice setlist.
+Besides that the song is easy to learn it’s also a guaranteed hit when chilling next to the fireplace, or an occasional campfire.

 ‘You Never Can Tell’ – Chuck Berry

-If playing four chords is too much to ask when you wake up in 2021, and just want to chill on the couch, just remember that many great tracks are composed with just two.
+If playing four chords is too much to ask just remember that many great tracks are composed with just two.
 So if you want to play a classic with just fifty percent of the work “You Never Can Tell” by Chuck Berry is your song.

 The only two triads you need to know to jam this one are the C chord, and the G7.
 Easy peasy lemon squeezy!
 As we said before, put “jamming more often” on that new year’s resolutions list, and keep an eye on the easy guitar songs channel.
 Have a good one, and happy jamming!